grant/talks/applications.md

 # Applications

-Use PaperCall and internal event trackers to find events to submit CfPs for.
+- Use PaperCall and internal event trackers to find events to submit CfPs for.
+- Use meetup.com and contact local organizers.

 ## 2019, Node+JS Interactive 2019